All Products

 1. In the left-side navigation pane, choose File System > File System List.

-3. Find the file system that you created and click Mount in the Actions column.
+3. Locate the file system you just created and click Mount in the Actions column.

 Note

-The first time you use the mount feature in the NAS console, you must assign the AliyunServiceRoleForNasEcsHandler service-linked role to NAS.
-Follow the instructions in the dialog box to complete authorization.
+When you use the one-click mount feature for the first time, you need to authorize NAS to access your ECS resources by granting the AliyunServiceRoleForNasEcsHandler service-linked role.
+Follow the prompts in the dialog box to complete the authorization.
 For more information, see Service-linked roles of NAS.

-4. In the Mount panel, perform the configurations to mount the file system.
+4. In the Mount panel, configure the mount settings:

 1. Select a mount target and click Next.